 - 24 How many females are in the squadron?

 The number of females varies each year.
 The 2015 team has 20 women on the team - 17 enlisted women and 3 female officers.

 - 25 How do team members deal with the time away from home?

-Individuals are made aware that they will be away from home a lot before they volunteer for duty with the team and are selected based on their ability to cope with, not only family separation, but with a strenuous practice and show schedule.
-Additionally, the Navy, Blue Angels, and civilian communities at Pensacola and El Centro provide a family-type support network.
+Individuals are made aware that they will be away from home a lot before they volunteer for duty with the team, and are selected based on their ability to cope with not only family separation, but with a strenuous practice and show schedule.
+Additionally, the Navy, Blue Angels, and civilian communities at Pensacola, Fla., and El Centro, Calif., provide a family-type support network.

 - 26 Do any of the Blue Angels get extra pay?

 No. Each member of the squadron volunteers for duty with the Blue Angels.
 Due to extreme competition at all levels, each individual feels especially honored to be associated with the team.

 - 27 What is considered minimum visibility for a Blue Angel performance?

 To be able to perform, the Blue Angels must have at least three nautical miles of visibility horizontally from centerpoint, and a minimum cloud ceiling of 1,500 feet, which the FAA can waive to 1,000 feet.
 At these minimums, the Blue Angels can perform a limited number of maneuvers in what is called a "flat" show.
 When the ceiling is at least 4,500 feet and visibility at least three nautical miles, a "low" show can be performed, which includes some rolling maneuvers.
 With a minimum ceiling of 8,000 feet and visibility of three nautical miles, the Blue Angels can perform their "high" show, which includes all the maneuvers.

 - 28 What is the closest distance that the jets fly to each other?